THE HUNT FOR MEDALS, NOT LIONS : THE FIRST MAASAI OLYMPICS (DECEMBER 2012)

 - The Maasai Olympics will take place before national and international media, celebrities, government officials, friends, family, and tourists.
 The grand prize for the winning team will be a highly-valued bull for breeding.
 The top three finishers in each event will receive a substantial cash prize and medal, awarded by one of Kenya’s greatest track stars.
-The Maasai Olympics will occur annually and become a key day on Kenya’s calendar.
+The Maasai Olympics will occur biennially and become a key day on Kenya’s calendar.

 For more information and updates see our dedicated Maasai Olympics website at www.maasaiolympics.com.

 2014 update : WARRIORS DO BATTLE AT THE MAASAI OLYMPICS